kpravina/Index/README.md

 # Index
-A programmer can see the whole world in his/her palm :-)
+Programmers can see the whole world in thier palm :-)